DETAILED ACTION

 Mikhailov teaches in Claim 14:

-The method of claim 9, wherein the virtual representation of a hand is configured to be manipulated in real-time and in a continuous feedback loop. ( Respectfully, Figures 4A/4B, 7A/7B, etc teach of immersive experiences in different environments and in light of the tracking/updating as the user interacts, it is clear that this is a real-time process and the user continuously receives haptic effects as part of the immersion experience.
+The method of claim 9, wherein the virtual representation of the hand is configured to be manipulated in real-time and in a continuous feedback loop. ( Respectfully, Figures 4A/4B, 7A/7B, etc teach of immersive experiences in different environments and in light of the tracking/updating as the user interacts, it is clear that this is a real-time process and the user continuously receives haptic effects as part of the immersion experience.
 To clarify on the loop aspect, as the user performs an interaction, feedback is output, the user continues to perform interactions and further feedback is output )

 Mikhailov teaches in Claim 15:

-The method of claim 14, wherein the continuous feedback loop provides physical feedback to the device based on manipulation of the virtual representation of a hand. ( Mikhailov teaches that as the user interacts with the virtual elements, haptic effects are output, [0072].
+The method of claim 14, wherein the continuous feedback loop provides physical feedback to the device based on manipulation of the virtual representation of the hand. ( Mikhailov teaches that as the user interacts with the virtual elements, haptic effects are output, [0072].
 The combination teaches to output customized haptic effects relating to the virtual elements, as taught by Ullrich )

 Mikhailov teaches in Claim 16: